mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 Configure Custom Domain for Sending Mail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Create a TXT record for DKIM with the hostname and value found on
+Create a TXT record for DKIM (DomainKeys Identified Mail) with
-   the DNS Setup page in the Mailsac Dashboard_.
+   the hostname and value found on the DNS Setup page under the `Custom Domains`_ page.

    See :ref:`sec_txt_record_links` and DNS provider specific instructions